Choosing the service that’s right for your family

 Distant friends and relatives

 Music can lend a lot to the atmosphere on the day.
 We know families often like to personalise the funeral service by choosing special pieces of music.
 You can opt for church hymns or popular songs which carry meaning.
 Whatever you choose, we can liaise with the organist and, if it is in copyright, source the music.
+Click here for a list of popular music choices.

 All crematoria have sound systems to play music and generally have the most commonly requested pieces, including popular, classical and religious.
 All chapels have an organ and an organist is usually on hand.
 They are able to source additional music, providing it is commercially available, although will need some notice.
 In the absence of specific requests, something appropriate will be played at the organist’s discretion.
 You could also consider live performers such as a choir or musicians.
 They will need to be booked in advance and performers do charge a fee.